-2023 Program Dates: May 16 – October 12
+2024 Program Dates: May 14 – October 4

-Wages for field work is paid at $15/hour, up to $3,600 for the season.
+Wages for field work: $15/hour, about $3,600 for the season.

-Deadlines: Apply by January 20 and hear by February 10; Apply by February 15 to hear by March 10.
+Deadlines: Apply by February 1 and hear by March 1; Apply by March 1 to hear by April 1.

 Farmers-in-training (FITs) gain hands-on experience growing vegetables at high elevation.
 Through morning field work and afternoon classes and field trips, the FIT program provides a strong foundation for aspiring and beginning farmers.
 FITs work with program staff to tend about two acres of vegetables, learning new and traditional skills and techniques vital to farming at high elevation.
 FITs join the Old Fort staff and program partners in a network committing to supporting beginning farmers through incubator and land access opportunities, business planning, and community support.